A pulled stomach muscle often causes lots of pain. It can come on without an obvious cause. And it’s persistent, hanging around for weeks.

 - An abdominal strain needs excessive muscle loading to become symptomatic

-- Common causes include unaccustomed abdominal strength exercises (eg. Crunches) and high intensity or sudden abdominal loading (eg. Sneezing)
+- Common causes include unaccustomed abdominal strength exercises (eg. Crunches) and high intensity or sudden abdominal loading (eg. Sneezing or coughing)

 - Symptoms begin within a few hours to two days after the overload